 Niya is the most offensive option of the choices.
 Grove Invigoration will provide us with some extra Mastery and Health which is further enhanced when ever we use Ancient Aftershock.
-Niya's Tools: Poison and Niya's Tools: Burrs at the final row are both also DPS focused.
+Niya's Tools: Poison and Niya's Tools: Burrs are both solid, DPS-focused options.

-Korayn Wild Hunt Tactics and Face Your Foes are both extremely useful.
-First Strike could also be used in Mythic+, as the extra crit should be active at the start of each pack as long as you damage the enemies first.
+Korayn's Wild Hunt Tactics and Face Your Foes are both extremely useful.
+First Strike should be used in Mythic+, as the extra crit is active at the start of each pack as long as you damage the enemies first.

 Dreamweaver's Social Butterfly and Field of Blossoms can both be very solid options if you can play around the positioning requirements.
 You are unfortunately also forced to pick Podtender which is not optimal for tanks due to the 10-second inability to do anything.

 Venthyr Protection Warrior

 Condemn is a strong single-target damage choice for us, but still lacks behind the other Covenants.
 It replaces Execute, makes it deal Shadow damage and be usable on enemies above 80% health and below 20% while also providing a small shield.
 Having 2 Execute windows is really strong in Raids as it deals a lot of damage and the shield it provides is a nice bonus.
 The downside to this is that it costs Rage.
 As tanks our main goal is to reduce our damage taken and staying alive.
 Due to us having access to limited Rage we might not have enough resources to keep on using Condemn while also trying to keep Shield Block up.
 This means that we would have to make a decision on either dealing more damage or using our defensive abilities.

 Door of Shadows is a targeted teleport with a short cast time.
 Much like Soulshape its main uses can be found in avoiding mechanics.
 Due to it having longer range it can potentially also be used to skip some packs in Mythic +.